maabed/karak-dashboard-docs/source/index.html.md

 In order to use the colored checkboxes all you need to do is to include Blue Dashboard styles file.<br>

-As for the yes/no checkboxes you need to include a JS file for the <a href="https://vsn4ik.github.io/bootstrap-checkbox/">Bootstrap checkbox</a> library. <br>
+As for the yes/no checkboxes you need to include a JS file for the <a href="https://vsn4ik.github.io/bootstrap-checkbox/">Bootstrap checkbox</a> library as shown in the example. <br>

 <aside class="notice">
 Don't forget to initialize the yes/no checkbox in the javascript